- Head of Lower School

 Library

-Third-grade students enjoy the library every other week for a ninety-minute Library/STEM Class.
-This ninety-minute block provides an opportunity for the Library Media Specialist and the STEM teacher to work with students in a large or small group setting.
+Third‑grade students enjoy the library every other week for a forty-five‑minute library class.
 Students are introduced to basic research skills, citations, and digital citizenship concepts, complementing curriculum students learn in the classroom.
-The library also supports the Accelerated Reader reading incentive program.asses come once per week for check out.
-They receive further instruction on the Dewey Decimal System, the Accelerated Reader program and research.
+The library also supports the Accelerated Reader reading incentive program.
+Classes come once per week for check out.
+They receive further instruction on the Dewey Decimal System, the Accelerated Reader program and research. |

 Math